 - In the past ten years, 83 per cent of all disasters triggered by natural hazards were caused by extreme weather and climate-related events, such as floods, storms and heatwaves.

-- The Red Cross and Red Crescent have 14 million volunteers from 165,000 local branches working side by side with communities
+- The Red Cross and Red Crescent Movement has 14 million volunteers from 165,000 local branches working side by side with communities

 - How to prepare for emergencies before they happen.

 - Help your children turn their pillowcase into a grab bag.

 - Use our checklist to prepare for and stay safe during a heatwave (PDF).